Primary Ionization and Particle Identification with Straw Tube Detectors: Results

+The eq.~\eqref{eqxtr} shows the TR yield and energy spectrum dependence on various factors like Lorentz factor, number of foils, foil thickness and spacing.
+In the equation, W is energy spectrum radiated by a charged particle.
+Also, $\alpha$ = 1/137 is the fine structure constant, $\sigma$ is the absorption cross section for the foil and gas. $N_{f}$ represents the number of foils, $\omega$ is plasma frequency for the two media, $\xi_{i}$ <<1, $l_{1}$ is foil thickness, $l_{2}$ is the spacing between the foils, $\theta$ is emission angle. $\beta$ = $v/c$, v is the velocity of particle and c is speed of light.
+The XTR photon yield gives the amount of XTR photon emitted from the transition of particles (electrons) in different media.

-X-ray transition radiation (XTR) photons are released when a relativistic particle traverses an inhomogeneous medium i.e., through the boundary between materials of different electrical properties \cite{straw9}--\cite{straw12a}.
-The geant4 G4StrawTubeXTRadiator model was chosen to obtain the XTR photons.
-Figure~\ref{fig:Three} shows the XTR photon yield as a function of the Lorentz factor for different gas mixtures.
-The figure shows that as Lorentz factor increases the XTR yield also increases and gets saturated at the Lorentz factor of 46520 as XTR yield saturates with the multiple foils.
-Among all the gas mixtures as mentioned in the section~\ref{sec:num}, $XeHeCH_{4}$ :: 30:55:15 shows the highest XTR yield due to the highest mobility of XTR photons in the low density of helium.
-Figure~\ref{fig:Four} shows the XTR gamma spectrum for different gas mixtures, as discussed the $XeHeCH_{4}$ :: 30:55:15 shows the highest number of XTR photons.
+The geant4 G4StrawTubeXTRadiator model was chosen for the XTR study.
+In order to use the xenon-based gas mixtures for the study of x-ray transition radiation first step done was to optimize $XeHeCH_{4}$ gas mixture by keeping xenon ratio constant i.e., 30\% and changing the ratio of $He:CH_{4}$ gas mixture as mentioned in the table~\ref{tableL}.
+Figure~\ref{fig:ThreeOne} shows the XTR photon yield as a function of the Lorentz factor for different compositions of $XeHeCH_{4}$ gas mixture.
+The figure shows that as the Lorentz factor increases the XTR yield also increases and gets saturated at the Lorentz factor of 46520 as the XTR yield saturates with the multiple foils \cite{straw12b}.
+Among all the composition of $XeHeCH_{4}$ gas mixture, the ratio 30:55:15 shows the highest XTR yield.